 Knowing the details of what actually occurred may take time before this part of the healing process can begin.
 Often a formal reconciliation process needs to begin before the guilty partner can start opening up regarding many of the details about the affair.

-A "formal" reconciliation process creates safety for both of you.
-Some couple can stay in-control of their emotions and use a self-help guide to lead them in a program of relationship recovery.
-Other couples will require the help of a trained and caring relationship specialist that understands how to treat couples seeking infidelity treatment.
+A 'formal' reconciliation process creates safety for both of you.
+Some couples can stay in-control of their emotions and use a self-help guide to lead them in a program of relationship recovery.
+But most couples will require the help of a trained and caring relationship specialist who understands how to work with couples seeking infidelity treatment.

-After you get through the initial infidelity shock, it is essential that you and your partner organize specific times throughout the week to talk about the affair — your feelings, details about what happened, and what are the options for the future.
+After you get through the initial infidelity shock, it is essential that you and your partner organize specific times throughout the day or specific days to talk about the affair — your feelings, details about what happened, and what the options are for the future.

 Even though infidelity is a major crisis, you cannot work on it all the time.
 You need to have other times during the day and night where you can try (to the best of your ability) to normalize your life and take care of your needs and the needs of other family members.

-Once the affair has been discovered, it is important is to decide together with your partner who you can disclose the affair too and who you cannot.
-If you tell the"wrong people," the partner who cheated may never be forgiven by them, which can cause major problems in the future.
+Once the affair has been discovered, it is important is to decide together with your partner who you will disclose the affair to and who you cannot tell.
+If you tell the 'wrong people,' the partner who cheated may never be forgiven by them, which can cause major problems in the future.

-If you and your partner are having a difficult time managing the above, this is probably a good time to seek help from an appropriate mental health specialist as mentioned above.
+If you and your partner are having a difficult time after the affair is discovered and you can't speak about the affair, then it is a good time to seek help from therapist trained to work with couples.

 Infidelity is a self-inflicted wound that often devastates the two partners, their children, and even extended family and friends.